Vitinho (footballer, born October 1993)

-Victor Vinícius Coelho dos Santos (born 9 October 1993), commonly known as Vitinho, is a Brazilian footballer who plays as a striker and attacking midfielder for Saudi Pro League club Al-Ettifaq.
+Victor Vinícius Coelho dos Santos (born 9 October 1993), commonly known as Vitinho, is a Brazilian footballer who plays as a striker and attacking midfielder for Corinthians in the Campeonato Brasileiro Série A.

 Club career

 Botafogo

 During the 2013 season, he scored 4 goals in 16 Campeonato Brasileiro Série A matches.

 CSKA Moscow

 On 2 September 2013, Vitinho signed a 5-year contract with Russian Premier League Champions CSKA Moscow.
 However, Vitinho struggled to be in the regular first team and instead, he made a handful appearances from the bench and often remained an unused substitute.
 Vitinho was linked with a loan move to Botafogo.

 Internacional (loan)

 On 16 January 2015 Vitinho joined Internacional on a one-year loan deal.
 The loan was extended until the end of 2016 on 24 December 2015.
 At the same time Vitinho extended his CSKA contract until the summer of 2020.
 CSKA had an option to recall him from loan in the summer of 2016, but they did not.
 At the end of his loan, CSKA announced they will not extend the loan and Vitinho will return to CSKA for the start of their camp in January 2017.